psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 == Important ==

-Please read the full description and FAQ here for fully functional Nginx cache purge and preload actions provided by this plugin:
+Please read the full description (What you need?) and FAQ for fully functional Nginx cache purge and preload actions provided by this plugin:

 == Features ==